mahamshahid18/docs-test/Angular-OAuth-IG.md

 Calling this method will open up the consent screen.

 ### Consent screen and access token retrieval
-Once the user responds to the consent request, the OAuth 2.0 server responds to your application's access request by redirecting the user to the redirect URI specified set in Configuration.
+Once the user responds to the consent request, the OAuth 2.0 server responds to your application's access request by redirecting the user to the redirect URI specified in Configuration.

 The redirect URI will receive the access token as the token argument in the URL fragment.
 This is how it will look